Rising Demand for SSAE16s for Captive Managers

 Since there is a requirement for the SSAE16 attestation to cover a minimum period of time with documented processes and fully operational controls, captive managers should take a proactive approach to any new proposed regulatory requirements.
 By undertaking a cost-benefit analysis of having a SSAE 16 performed, captive managers can identify any gaps in controls/procedures, recognize potential operating efficiencies and gain a differentiator in marketing themselves to prospective captive owners.

-For more information regarding our Insurance and Advisory services practices, including our extensive experience in performing SSAE 16 engagements in the insurance industry, contact Aaron Cooper.
+For more information regarding our Insurance and Advisory services practices, including our extensive experience in performing SSAE 16 engagements in the insurance industry, Aaron Cooper at 314.983.1243 or email@example.com.